sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 </p>
 -->

-Admins no longer have to wait for an external service to finish syncing before navigating away from the configuration page.
-Previously, this was problematic for customers adding external services with lots of repositories.
-Now, the syncing continues in the background and progress is shown to admins in the global navigation bar’s syncing status indicator.
+Applying an external service configuration change is now done in the background upon save, with progress information available to admins by clicking the syncing status indicator on the global navigation bar.

 The experimental repository syncing status indicator announced in 3.5 has been improved enough to turn this feature on for all site admins by default.
 Improvements include handling scale of 30,000+ repositories, and only showing the number of repositories remaining to be cloned.

 ## Exclude rules for GitHub repository sync configuration now support regexp

-The `github.exclude` setting in [GitHub external service config](https://docs.sourcegraph.com/admin/external_service/github#configuration) has been expanded to handle regular expressions using `{"pattern": "^topsecretrepogroup/.*"}`.
+The `github.exclude` field for the [GitHub external service](https://docs.sourcegraph.com/admin/external_service/github#configuration) now supports the use of regular expressions using `{"pattern": "^topsecretrepogroup/.*"}`.

-Previously, only names or IDs could be specified.
-Now, it is easier to exclude entire groups of repositories, such as repositories containing secrets, or data projects that aren’t relevant for code browsing.
+Now, entire groups of repositories such as those containing secrets, can be excluded in a single regexp instead of manually entering the name or id for each repository.

 ## Meet the team at GopherCon 2019!